tildesarecool/UFO-invasion/README.md

 Actually, unless I'm misunderstanding (which is possible) the Crash Course book is approaching this coordinates of the fleet ships thing kind of oddly.

 ---

 It occured to me I should probably describe in more detail what I did with the fleet code so far, _before_ I start changing it with a while loop.

 I went through multiple iterations of trying to figure this out.
-The last time I had attempted this re-write-as-horizontal I as having an issue with an extra alien showing up unaligned with the aliens associated with the fleet and I couldn't figure out why that was.
+The last time I had attempted this re-write-as-horizontal I was having an issue with an extra alien showing up unaligned with the aliens associated with the fleet and I couldn't figure out why that was.

 This time I think I did figure this out: firstly the alien images/objects are added to this group via a method with pygame, like this: